 A k-predictor model can be used to illustrate dominance analysis.
-The R^2 value for the model containing X_i as a predictor would be compared to the R^2 value for the model containing only X_k .
-This would indicate the R^2 contribution (ΔR^2) of X_i over X_k .
-Similarly, the R^2 value for the model containing X_i and X{k-1} as predictors would be compared to the R^2 value for the model containing only X_k .
-This would indicate the R^2 contribution (ΔR^2) of X_i over X_k .
-Finally, R^2 value for the model containing X_i , X{k-1} , and X_k as predictors would be compared to the R^2 value for the model containing only X_2 and X_3 .
-This would indicate the R^2 contribution (ΔR^2) of X_1 over X{k-1} and X_k .
-The general dominance would be calculated by averaging all three ΔR^2 values.
+The $R^2$ value for the model containing X1 as a predictor would be compared to the $R^2$ value for the model containing only Xk.
+This would indicate the $R^2$ contribution ( $\Delta R^2$ ) of X1 over Xk.
+Similarly, the $R^2$ value for the model containing X1 and Xk-1 as predictors would be compared to the $R^2$ value for the model containing only Xk.
+This would indicate the $R^2$ value for the model containing N1 and Xk-1 as predictors would be compared to the $R^2$ value for the model containing only Xk.
+This would indicate the $R^2$ contribution ( $\Delta R^2$ ) of X1 over Xk.
+Finally, $R^2$ value for the model containing X1, Xk-1, and Xk as predictors would be compared to the $R^2$ value for the model containing only X2 and X3.
+This would indicate the $R^2$ contribution ( $\Delta R^2$ ) of X1 over Xk-1 and Xk as Xk.
+The general dominance would be calculated by averaging all three $\Delta R^2$ values.

-Dominance analysis is a simple and attractive method for identifying predictor significance that uses simply a metric of model fit (e.g., R2) to calculate the extra contribution of every given predictor to any specified subset model.
+Dominance analysis is a simple and attractive method for identifying predictor significance that uses simply a metric of model fit (e.g., $R^2$ ) to calculate the extra contribution of every given predictor to any specified subset model.
 The same R2 measure is achieved in linear regression, whether the model fit is defined as the fraction of variance in the response accounted for by the predictors or the squared correlation between the observed and predicted responses.
 This is not the case with logistic regression.
 To use dominance analysis to probit regression, it is crucial to specify a predictor's additional contribution to the prediction model and how to assess this contribution.
-To extend dominance analysis to logistic regression, probit regression model fit measurements that can act as R2 counterparts are required (Azen & Traxel, 2009).
+To extend dominance analysis to logistic regression, probit regression model fit measurements that can act as R counterparts are required (Azen & Traxel, 2009).

 Because general dominance needs just one comparison for each pair of predictors, this preliminary study of inferential techniques concentrated on establishing the general dominance connections among p estimators in a logistic regression model.
-The general dominance of one predictor (X_t) over another (X_j) was defined as the quantitative difference
+The general dominance of one predictor $(X_t)$ over another $(X_j)$ was defined as the quantitative difference